 Pets Flying in Cargo: Myths and Facts

-Many myths exist about shipping pets as cargo, so we thought we'd review some of them and offer solutions for easing pre-travel worries about moving with your four-legged family members.
+Many myths exist about shipping pets as cargo, so we thought we'd review and debunk the most common myths here!
+We hope this eases any pre-travel worries about moving with your four-legged family members this way.

 Myth: The pet cargo hold is dangerously hot or cold.

 Reality: Cargo is climate controlled on most airplanes.

 On most flights that accept pets, the cargo area itself is climate-controlled just like the passenger cabin above.
 So why do airlines have temperature restrictions?
 While many airlines have "Weather Embargoes" during the summer/winter months, it is not because of the cargo hold temperatures.

 Airlines that are not "pet friendly" take all of their cargo to the plane at one time.
 Animals often end up waiting on the tarmac while the cargo is loaded or unloaded.
 This wait on the tarmac is the reason for Weather Embargos and can be the most dangerous to pets—not the flight itself.